The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 Praise is a powerful weapon whereby the walls of the entire city of Jericho that had two sets of walls 6 ft thick on the outside and 12 ft thick on the inside, fell.

-Scientifically speaking noise has frequency.
+Scientifically speaking noise has a frequency.
 And certain sound frequencies can break things.
 I remember a long time ago there was Memorex commercial with an opera singer who hit a particularly high note that would shatter a glass.
 I looked this up and discovered that a certain frequency will cause the glass to vibrate and break.
-Is it possible to consider that their praise is what shook the walls down.
-Could it be that the frequency of our praise as we tune into (God) invites His presence and shakes down everything that is hindering our victory.
+Is it possible to consider that their praise is what shook the walls down?
+Could it be that the frequency of our praise tunes us into God and invites His presence that shakes down everything that is hindering our victory?

-Isaachar's stone was a Topaz.
+Issachar's stone was a Topaz.
 Topaz is so soft it can lose its polish if not carefully used.
-Our gifts to serve others can lose their luster as well if not used under the direction and counsel of the Holy Spirit and the Word of God.
+Our gifts of service can lose their luster as well if not used under the direction and counsel of the Holy Spirit and the Word of God.
 We need to remain soft and not abrasive for our service to be effective.

 Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,

 — Philippians 2:14-15

 Gems shine when the light is captured by them and reflected back out.